LarrySnyder/stockpyl/docs/tutorial/tutorial_multiproduct_sim.rst

-The number of units of product A required to make 1 unit of product B is called the **BOM number** for products A and B. The BOM number is specified at the product level, not the node level: If the BOM number for products A and B is 5, then it is 5 at every node that handles product B and every node that it orders product A from.
+The number of units of product A required to make 1 unit of product B is called the **BOM number** for products A and B. The BOM number is specified at the product level, not the node level: If the BOM number for products A and B is 5, then it is 5 no matter what nodes are under consideration.

 The :meth:`~stockpyl.supply_chain_product.SupplyChainProduct.set_bill_of_materials`
 method is used to set the BOM relationships between pairs of products.
 We already used the